Can You Pay Your Mortgage With a Credit Card?

 Fees vs Rewards

-Similar to those considering paying taxes with a credit card, many people tend to pay their mortgage with a credit card because they want to earn rewards.
-Since third-party services will charge you fees — or you’ll pay the fees charged directly by your credit card issuer for balance transfers — you’ll want to make sure the value of the rewards outweighs what you’re paying in fees.
+Similar to those considering paying taxes with a credit card, many people may want to pay their mortgage with a credit card because they want to earn rewards.
+Since third-party services will charge you fees — or you’ll pay the fees charged directly by your credit card issuer for balance transfers or cash advances — you’ll want to make sure the value of the rewards outweighs what you’re paying in fees.

 The Cost of Interest